 This next spray is available in a 16-fluid ounce bottle.
-The Pet Organics is an all-natural formula that works by stimulating your cat’s pheromones.
-This is the same way a mother cat would calm down their kitten.
-It sends a signal to their brain letting them know there is nothing to fear.
+The Pet Organics is an all-natural formula based on synthetic pheromones.
+It works by simulating calming pheromones like those a mother cat secretes to calm down her kittens.
+It sends a chemical signal to their brain letting them know there is nothing to fear.

 The Pet organics is made with a mild rosemary and clove formula.
 Please note that the scent is very mild, but is also not effective at calming down the more anxious pets.
 If your cat is overly fearful, this may not be the best option.
 Also, it can take a considerable amount of time for the scent to take effect.

 On the other hand, the formula is safe to spray on all surfaces.
 The only drawback here is it needs to be reapplied often.
 Finally, be aware that some cats do not like the scent, whatsoever and will not remain in the same space with it.

 7. SENTRY GOOD Behavior Calming Spray